Student-centric advice and objective recommendations

 However, the program has been plagued with many technical issues since its start; it has many technical requirements regarding loan type, repayment plan, and employment.
 As a matter of fact, the program’s acceptance rate between 2007 – 2017 was found to be 1%.
 In 2018, the TEPSLF was introduced to remedy these issues.
 In October 2021, Biden introduced several expansions to the TEPSLF, improving accessibility for many applicants.

-The TEPSLF expands PSLF requirements by allowing payments from all federal loan programs or repayment plans to count toward the 120 payments needed for forgiveness.
+The TEPSLF expanded PSLF requirements by allowing payments from all federal loan programs or repayment plans to count toward the 120 payments needed for forgiveness.
 As long as the borrower worked full-time for a qualifying employer, they will receive credit for all federal student loan payments they made.
-So, many payments which were previously deemed ineligible are now eligible for the program.
+So, many payments which were previously deemed ineligible became eligible for the program.

 What loan types gained eligibility?